12-Day Summer Self-Drive Tour | Explore the Ring Road of Iceland & Snaefellsnes Peninsula in Depth

 If you elect to do so while booking, you could begin your trip in style by heading to the luxurious Blue Lagoon spa.
 This incredible place boasts geothermal pools with healing properties, saunas, steam rooms, and therapeutic treatments such as massages.
 Its surroundings could not be more beautiful, with the jagged black lava landscapes of the Reykjanes Peninsula contrasting with the striking blue waters.

 Finally, you could head straight to the capital, where your hotel will be situated.
-One of the world’s most vibrant cities, Reykjavik is well worth exploring for any who love culture, cuisine, live music, the arts, interesting architecture, history and a quirky nightlife.
+One of the world's most vibrant cities, Reykjavik is well worth exploring for any who loves culture, cuisine, live music, the arts, interesting architecture, history, and a quirky nightlife.

 After enjoying your first day, you'll retire for the night.

-Borgarnes is the next major attraction, a picturesque town with a long history; it is most famous for its fascinating Icelandic Settlement Centre museum.
-It is not the only historic town in the region, however; the nearby Reykholt is well-known for being home to the legendary medieval chieftain and writer, Snorri Sturluson.
+Borgarnes is the next major attraction, a picturesque town with a long history.
+It is most famous for its fascinating Icelandic Settlement Center Museum.
+But it is not the only historic town in the region.
+The nearby Reykholt is well-known for being home to the legendary medieval chieftain and writer Snorri Sturluson.

 Those more interested in nature can seek out a wealth of sites nearby, such as the twin waterfalls of Barnafoss and Hraunfossar.
 Though just a short distance from each other, their appearances could not contrast more.
-Barnafoss is a furious rapid that surges down a narrow gorge; Hranfossar, meanwhile, is wide and made of a number of small gentle falls, that flow over a plateau of lava in many little rivulets.
+Barnafoss is a furious rapid that surges down a narrow gorge; Hranfossar, meanwhile, is wide and made of many small gentle falls that flow over a plateau of lava in many little rivulets.

-Near these waterfalls is the highest-flowing hot spring in Europe, Deildartunghver.
+Near these waterfalls is the highest flowing hot spring in Europe, Deildartunghver.
 Adjacent to this beautiful natural feature is a modern spa that harnesses its energy called Krauma.
-Those seeking to break up their travels with relaxation can organise a dip here while booking, and bask in luxury while admiring the spectacular surroundings.
+Those seeking to break up their travels with relaxation can organize a dip here, and bask in luxury while admiring the spectacular surroundings.

-If you would rather break up today with an exciting Icelandic adventure, you have two other options.
-It is possible to descend beneath the lava landscapes of Iceland’s terrain on a caving tour, where you can marvel over the beauty of the underworld and see first hand the effects of Iceland’s eruptions.
+If you prefer to break up today with an exciting Icelandic adventure, you have two other options.
+It is possible to descend beneath the lava landscapes of Iceland's terrain on a caving tour, where you can marvel over the beauty of the underworld and see firsthand the effects of Iceland's eruptions.

 Alternatively, you could take a unique trip in a super jeep up the slopes of Iceland's second-largest glacier, Langjokull.
 Near its peak, you'll discover and explore the Ice Tunnel, a man-made matrix of vividly blue corridors and rooms that have been carved into the ice cap.
 Nowhere else on earth has such a tunnel been carved, so this is a truly once-in-a-lifetime opportunity.